Cheesecoin (CHEESE) Price Tops $0.0000 on Major Exchanges

-Cheesecoin (CURRENCY:CHEESE) traded down 19.7% against the U.S. dollar during the 1 day period ending at 15:00 PM ET on March 29th.
-Cheesecoin has a market capitalization of $16,280.72 and $41.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
-Over the last week, Cheesecoin has traded down 27.3% against the U.S. dollar.
+Cheesecoin (CURRENCY:CHEESE) traded up 9.4% against the U.S. dollar during the 1 day period ending at 12:00 PM ET on April 2nd.
+Cheesecoin has a market capitalization of $18,346.31 and $6.00 worth of Cheesecoin was traded on exchanges in the last 24 hours.
+Over the last week, Cheesecoin has traded down 10.1% against the U.S. dollar.
 One Cheesecoin coin can currently be purchased for approximately $0.0000 or 0.00000001 BTC on major exchanges including Crex24, Trade Satoshi, CryptoBridge and STEX.

 Here’s how related cryptocurrencies have performed over the last 24 hours: